ahezard/twl_firm_patcher/README.md

 Thanks again to Normatt for the ARM7 patch.

 Thanks as well to Apache Thunder and Shutterbug2000 for the testing and hacking support.

+Thanks to Nocash and Steveice10 for their reverse engineering work and the documentation produced.